kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 I think that this kind of documenting is quite self explanatory, but let's discuss a couple of things:

 - `Post`: this is a way of defining a model.
 We can use this model by using the [$ref](https://swagger.io/docs/specification/using-ref/) keyword.
-- `servers`: here we define one or more base url's for our spec.
+- `servers`: here we define one or more base URLs for our spec.
 - `example`: give a hint about what value to expect.
 Later on I will explain you why this is handy when creating a simulator.

 > Tip!
 Make working with OpenApi spec easier in VSCode by installing the [Swagger Viewer extension](https://marketplace.visualstudio.com/items?itemName=Arjun.swagger-viewer)
+> Curious about what the Openapi spec has to offer?
+Check out the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.2.md)

 ### Generate Angular Services